 Light grey: ≥ 50%; Full grey: ≥ 66%; Black: ≥ 90%.

 With the graphic representation it is also noticeable that two clusters (bottom right and bottom left in Figure 1) could be split up in two sub-clusters each, based on their tie strength Cluster 1 and 2 remain as types, cluster 3 and 4 are joined to one system type, with each representing a sub-type.
-All other countries built one system type with cluster 5 and 6 as one sub-type and cluster 7, 8, and 9 as one sub-type.
-Thus, we propose a LTC typology of four system types, with two systems having two sub-types each:
+All other countries built one system type with cluster 5 and 6 as one sub-type and cluster 7, 8, and 9 as the other sub-type.
+Thus, we propose a LTC typology of four system types, with two systems having two sub-types each.

 The low-supply and low-performance system